-Team dynamics refers to the force that inspires or drives a group of people to work collectively for a common cause or objective.
+Team dynamics is the force that inspires or drives a group of people to work collectively for a common cause or objective.
 A good team is a team with different personalities and also a common identity.

-Team mechanics refers to the conducting meeting with proper agendas, time, location, and also distributing the meeting minutes to all stakeholders.
+Team mechanics refers to conducting meetings with proper agendas, times, and locations and distributing the meeting minutes to all stakeholders.
 In fact, meetings are an essential part of sharing information and making decisions that help to capitalize on the strengths and experiences of a group of people with common goals.

 Team communication is the foundation of team collaboration.
 A communication process will complete only when feedback is received.
-Ex.
-When a task is assigned, worker acknowledges the responsibility and describes how he will perform the task.
+Ex: When a task is assigned, the worker acknowledges the responsibility and describes how he will perform the task.

-Effective internal and external communication is one of the crucial aspects of organizational success; Otherwise, improper communication will lead to failure.
-Strong team communication skills can help build relationships, ensure the sharing of new ideas, best practices, and also benefit team members through coaching and counseling.
+Effective internal and external communication is one of the crucial aspects of organizational success; otherwise, improper communication will lead to failure.
+Strong team communication skills can help build relationships, ensure the sharing of new ideas and best practices, and benefit team members through coaching and counseling.

 Furthermore, team communication skills are critical for ensuring the success of the team effort.
 But communication barriers influence the communications loop.
 Barriers include: